InDistill: Information flow-preserving knowledge distillation for model compression

 On the contrary, pruning combined with curriculum learning enables the critical connections formation as well as the effective learning of the final task, and results in considerably enhanced student's performance.

-In Tab.~\ref{tab:rate}, we present how the pruning rate selection, affects InDistill's performance in terms of mAP.
-Pruning half of the channels per layer provides an optimal trade-off, while the other two rates (i.e., 1/3 and 0.75) exhibit competitive performance.
-Note that we opt for these pruning rates because they result in an integer number of channels.
-In addition, investigating extreme pruning rates (close to 1) is meaningless due to their severe impact on the auxiliary model's width.
-Also, $q$=0 means no pruning is applied.
-Further hyperparameter tuning analysis can be found in the supplementary material.
+Finally, \cref{fig:ab_ht} presents how the hyperparameters $a$ and $b$ affect the student's performance when applying InDistill via our curriculum scheme.